tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 .. image:: workflow_activities/workflow-activity.png
    :align: center
-   :alt: Typical workflow activity in Odoo Marketing Automation.
+   :alt: Typical workflow activity in CoquiAPPs Marketing Automation.

 .. tip::
    If the :guilabel:`Activity Type` of the activity is set to :guilabel:`Email`, there are more